-Completion of the full degree will guarantee accreditation to the Chartered Management Institute (CMI) Level 5 Diploma.
+Completion of the full degree will guarantee accreditation to the Chartered Management Institute (CMI) Level 6 Diploma.

 In addition to the University's standard entry requirements, you should have one of the following:

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
-If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
+If you require a Student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

-The modules listed below are for the academic year 2019/20 and represent the course modules at this time.
+The modules listed below are for the academic year 2021/22 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.

 Year 1 modules include: